 Figure 19.
 The geo-cell "economic loss distribution" for all (total) damaged buildings

 Figure 20.
 Summary of input and output variables

-In provided Table 3 then the user gets a map representation of similar and active seismic-prone areas in Europe, where damaging earthquakes had already occurred.
+From Table 3 the user gets a map representation of similar and active seismic-prone areas in Europe, where damaging earthquakes had already occurred.